RoiArthurB/TALK-UMMISCO_06-07-2020/README.md

 **Explaination of the PSE**

-How the _Pattern Space Exploration_ work ?
+How the _Pattern Space Exploration_ works ?

 ![w:1000](https://i.imgur.com/d1EdRsq.png)